Demographics Are Destiny: Challenges And Opportunities In An Aging Population

 In fact, the decline in the U.S. participation rate began in 2000, long before the financial crisis.
 Even as labor market conditions have improved over the past couple of years, labor force participation remains near the historically low levels of the late 1970s.
 This is partly a function of atrophying skills, but it also reflects downwards pressure from an aging population.

-Thankfully there is some room for optimism, as well as an opportunity for policy makers to lean into.
+Thankfully, there is some room for optimism, as well as an opportunity for policy makers to lean into.
 While the overall percentage of working Americans is in decline, the participation rate for older Americans has been climbing (see Figure 6).
 To the extent this trend continues, it will help mitigate the myriad of headwinds facing the economy.

 The Bureau of Labor Statistics forecasts that labor force participation for over-55 workers will rise from 41.6% in 2013 to over 43% in 2020.
 Recent research suggests those numbers could go even higher as more of these workers find they either are not financially prepared for retirement or simply wish to continue to work for non-financial reasons.

 Should these additional workers over age 55 continue to work, and their labor force participation exceed the baseline forecast by 2.5 percentage points, this would result in an additional $103 billion in potential economic output in 2020.
 If older Americans' participation rate were to exceed the BLS forecast by five percentage points, this would yield an additional $203 billion in potential economic output in 2020.5

 Conclusion